uio-bmi/immuneML/docs/source/tutorials/how_to_simulate_antigen_signals_in_airr_datasets.rst

     :alt: Simulation diagram

 An example of a simulation with disease-associated signals is given below.
-In this example, the healthy individuals are here represented by a randomly generated synthetic dataset (see: :ref:`How to generate a random receptor or repertoire dataset`).
+In this example, the healthy individuals are here represented by a randomly generated synthetic dataset (see: :ref:`How to generate a random sequence, receptor or repertoire dataset`).
 It is also possible to use experimental datasets as a baseline for the simulation.

 .. highlight:: yaml